digital-work-lab/open-source-project/docs/mailings.md

 > Dear Students,
 >
 > The implementation phase of the project is now complete, and I will begin integrating the pull requests.
-A heartfelt thank you for your code contributions and participation in the open source project!
+A heartfelt thank you for your code contributions and participation in the Open Source Project!
 >
 > Grades will be entered into FlexNow at the beginning of the week.
 >
-> You can track your feedback from the last session and the further development of the open source project here, and continue to contribute suggestions:
+> You can track your feedback from the last session and the further development of the Open Source Project here, and continue to contribute suggestions:
 >
 > 👉 [Improvement Issue](https://github.com/digital-work-lab/open-source-project/issues/10){: target="_blank"}
 >